 This particular part of the unit’s history is particularly well documented.
 There are accounts of the voyage in the manuscripts of Dwight A. McNally (in a section entitled “Crossing) and Dorothy Mowbray.
 In addition, there are accounts in Dr. Louis Linn‘s 1998 letter to Willard Havemeier and Havemier’s own website, developed during the late 1990s and early 2000s.
-In addition, the voyage was described by an unknown 32nd Station Hospital member (likely an officer) in another manuscript, “Highlights and Shadows of the Thirty-Second.”
+In addition, the voyage was described by an unknown 32nd Station Hospital member (likely an officer) in another manuscript (contributed by the family of Charles Ballard), “Highlights and Shadows of the Thirty-Second.”
 A January 30, 1943 newspaper article about some of the unit’s nurses during the voyage (viewable on Newspapers.com and GenealogyBank, but behind a paywall) by Associated Press war correspondent Ruth Cowan was also published soon after the voyage (though a letter by Alice Griffin to her family found issues with its accuracy).

 Finally, the war diaries of several ships in the convoy survive in the National Archives and are available to view on Fold3 (albeit behind paywall).
 These include those from the U.S.S.
 Ancon (which the main body of the 32nd traveled aboard), U.S.S.
 Texas, U.S.S.
 Brooklyn, and U.S.S.
 Anne Arundel.
 Presumably because the convoy commodore was aboard, the Anne Arundel‘s was particularly thorough in documenting not only the ship’s individual actions but various events concerning the convoy itself.
 A booklet, “History and Highlights of the USS ANCON” by Myron Greenberg and Frederick J. Lipp, written at the end of the war, also covered the ship’s wartime career.